ferenckata/SQSeminarPaper/manuscript.md

 The literature search was performed in multiple iterations using Google (to include grey literature) and Google Scholar based on phrases "scientific software development", "software engineering bioinformatics" and "bioinformatics software recommendations" throughout 2023.
 Additionally, relevant articles were selected based on the snowball effect from the references of the initial publications.

-It is apparent from the literature that software engineers have noticed the separation between software engineering and scientific computing community.
+It is apparent from the literature that scientific software is not up to software engineering standards.
 Already almost two decades ago, Diane F. Kelly wrote that scientific computations keep on being performed using error-prone development practices and reaching suboptimal solutions and poor software quality due to lack of appropriate software engineering practices [@doi:10.1109/MS.2007.155].
 Therefore, the software engineering community also writes guidelines on how these practices should be followed after surveying the current state of software in scientific community and specifically the bioinformatics community [@doi:10.1016/j.jss.2020.110848; @doi:10.1109/SECSE.2009.5069155; @doi:10.1109/CSEET.2009.44; @doi:10.1145/1852786.1852802; @doi:10.1109/MIC.2014.88].
 In addition, an extensive literature review has been published recently in which known issues and suggested solutions are collected [@doi:10.7717/peerj-cs.839].